All posts

 The Half Moon, Putney

-A legendary pub venue that’s hosted the Rolling Stones, U2, and countless others.
+Hosting live music on Lower Richmond Road since 1963 — over 60 years on, this legendary pub venue has hosted the Rolling Stones, U2, and countless others.
 The back room holds about 200 and the programming is eclectic.
 One of the best-sounding rooms for its size.
 Genre focus: Rock, blues, folk, indie.

 Omeara, London Bridge

 Co-owned by Mumford & Sons’ Ben Lovett, Omeara is one of London’s best mid-size venues.
 The 320-capacity basement space has exceptional sound and a reputation for breaking new acts.
+Opened in 2016, it now programmes around 200 events a year.
 Genre focus: Indie, electronic, alternative.

 The Lexington, Islington

-A 200-capacity room above a pub that’s become one of London’s most respected indie venues.
+A 200-capacity room above a pub that’s become one of London’s most respected indie venues, established as a 200-cap live venue by 2009.
 Great sound, friendly staff, and a programming team that genuinely cares about music.
 Genre focus: Indie, punk, Americana, alt-country.

 The Windmill, Brixton